Canada coronavirus stimulus package promises cash, student loan delays

 Trudeau’s Liberals only have a minority in the House of Commons and rely on other parties to govern.

-Once senators have voted for the bill, it needs formal assent from the Governor-General, the representative of Queen Elizabeth, Canada’s head of state.
-This is a formality.

-Reporting by Amran Abocar; Editing by Chizu Nomiyama and Bernadette Baum
+Additional reporting by Amran Abocar; Editing by Bernadette Baum